-- Provide the start and end dates for the project, as well as any significant milestone dates. - The timeline can be in table format.
+• Provide the start and end dates for the project, as well as any significant milestone dates.
+The timeline can be in table format.

-• List the staff responsible for the various aspects of the project, including in-house staff and any thirdparty contractors/vendors.
+• List the staff responsible for the various aspects of the project, including in-house staff and any third-party contractors/vendors.

 - This section gives an estimated budget for project costs, and the source of funding to be used. - This is a projected, estimated budget to aid planning efforts. - The WLIP understands that budgeting requires some flexibility.
 It is certainly acceptable if new funding opportunities or new projects arise after the plan is approved.
-Plans can be amended to include new projects if necessary. - Individual cost information can be presented for each project, or the overall budget for all projects combined can be provided in one single table at the end of Chapter 4 (as in the example at the end of this chapter). - Budget Ongoing Costs Not Associated with a Specific Project.
+Plans can be amended to include new projects if necessary.
+See the grant application Instructions for Amending Grant Projects. - Individual cost information can be presented for each project, or the overall budget for all projects combined can be provided in one single table at the end of Chapter 4 (as in the example at the end of this chapter). - Budget Ongoing Costs Not Associated with a Specific Project.
 You may include in a budget table for "Ongoing Costs," which are costs not associated with a specific project.
 This may include ongoing technology expenditures like software licenses or staffing costs for general tasks like production of maps for other county departments and responding to public requests for GIS data.